Hyperphysics: The Missing Link in Humanity’s Search for Extraterrestrial Civilizations?

 Can information travel faster than light

-When there is no time, there is no space (and vice versa)
+When there is no time, there is no space (and vice versa).
+The concept of moving faster than light challenges our understanding of space and time.

 …from the photon’s perspective, time does not exist.
 At the speed of light, time effectively shouts: “HALT!”
 Whether or not photons actually speak German is irrelevant.
 Important is: “When there is no time, there is no space.”